Photo Source – Khaligraph Jones

 9.Never Ever Give Up

 During the ‘Testimony 1990’ Listening Party, Jones revealed that when he started recording music, many radio stations refused to play his music, and they told him to try another career.
-Besides this, he almost succumbed to depression because he felt that nobody was listening to his music despite his hard work.
-However, despite these challenges, Papa Jones never gave up.
+Besides this, he almost succumbed to depression because he felt that nobody was listening to his music despite working hard.
+Despite these challenges, Papa Jones never gave up.

 RESPECT THE O.G: HE HAS DONE WHAT MANY CAN’T DO.